kleinbottle/swanlotus/content/blogs/amnesia/amnesia.md

 \sin\theta = \frac{2t}{1 + t^2}
 $${#eq:sintheta}

-I asked Doron to attempt this rather ancient problem, but he greeted me with glazed eyes of incomprehension.
+I asked Doron to attempt this rather ancient problem, but he greeted me with eyes glazed by  incomprehension.
 I felt really sorry for the poor sod, and determined that I would handhold him for at least this problem.

 ## Starting with the unit circle